mika-alpha/exact-sum/README.md

 The compiled code is inside out/production/LoginAndUserAccounts since this was made using Intellij Idea.

-This is a problem from Online Judge (UVa 11057) which you can find in : shorturl.at/mAPXZ
+This is a problem from Online Judge which you can find in : [UVa 11057](https://shorturl.at/mAPXZ)

 The enunciate was the next: